 Hibernation is a natural process that helps some animals survive the winter months.
-Preschoolers love animals that hibernate.
-Add these six math hibernation activities for preschoolers to your preschool lesson plans this fall.
+Preschoolers love learning about animals that hibernate.
+Presenting a wide variety of hibernation math activities for preschool will keep your preschoolers having fun and learning fun facts about hibernation and animals that take a LONG winter’s nap!

 As the leaves start to change color and the weather gets cooler, it’s time to start thinking about hibernation activities for preschoolers!